ntu-aris/caric/index.md

   * The mission time.
 * The methods will be ranked based on the **total [mission scores](#532-the-mission-score) obtained in all three [scenarios](#52-inspection-scenarios)**.
 * Results will be announced at the CDC 2023 Workshop on *Autonomous Unmanned Systems Technologies and Applications*.
 Winner will be invited to present their method at the Workshop.
+* If you have any technical inquiry, please raise an [issue on our github](https://github.com/ntu-aris/caric/issues).

 ## 3.2.
 Important dates